-In the village of Barsana in Mathura, women beat up men with sticks, a few days before holi.
+In the village of Barsana in Mathura, women beat up men with sticks, a few days before Holi.
 Men try to shield themselves from this attack.
 As weird as it sounds, Lath Mar Holi recreates the famous love story of Radha-Krishna.
-Lord Krishna visited Radha's village, Barsana, teased her by applying gulaal on her cheeks and ran away.
+Lord Krishna visited Radha's village, Barsana, teased her by applying gulaal on her cheeks, and ran away.
 Radha and her gopis, in retaliation to this, ran behind Krishna with sticks to teach him a lesson.
-This fun-tease lead to a celebration called Lath Mar Holi.
+This fun tease leads to a celebration called Lath Mar Holi.

 5. Jallikattu, Tamil Nadu - the Indian Bull Fight

 Held during Pongal, Jallikattu is a ceremony where specially fed and bred bulls are put out on the streets.
-Precious gifts like gold and silver are hung over its sharpened horns and participants have to snatch it as their prize.
+Precious gifts like gold and silver are hungover its sharpened horns and participants have to snatch them as their prize.
 This is a very popular festival in Tamil cinema and was also shown in the Blockbuster movie, Baahubali.
-This festival has created a lot of controversy and PETA has also protested against it.
+This festival has created a lot of controversies and PETA has also protested against it.
 In 2014, the Supreme Court of India banned the practice, citing animal welfare issues.
-On 8 January, 2016, the Government of India passed an order letting the continuation of the tradition under certain conditions.
-However, on 14 January, 2016, the Supreme Court of India upheld its previous ban on the event, leading to protests by Jallikattu supporters.
+On 8 January 2016, the Government of India passed an order letting the continuation of the tradition under certain conditions.
+However, on 14 January 2016, the Supreme Court of India upheld its previous ban on the event, leading to protests by Jallikattu supporters.

 6. Nag Panchami, Maharashtra - the worship of real snakes

-A religious festival among the Hindus, this festival entails worshipping of snakes on the fifth moonlit fortnight in the month of Shravan.
+A religious festival among the Hindus, this festival entails worshipping snakes on the fifth moonlit fortnight in the month of Shravan.
 Traditionally, a real hissing snake is worshipped and offered milk.
-Today, instead of real snakes, their idols, paintings and carvings are worshipped.
-India has always been popular as a city of snake-charmers and have always worshipped the snake-god.
+Today, instead of real snakes, their idols, paintings, and carvings are worshipped.
+India has always been popular as a city of snake-charmers and has always worshipped the snake god.
 We know of Shiva adorning a snake around its neck, and the depiction of Vishnu resting on a six-hooded snake is very popular.